aozhimin/iOS-Debug-Hacks/README.md

 </p>

 The left column `Position` is memory address which uses indirect addressing mode. `Content` is the value of the address in `Position` points to.
-According to the struct of stack frame in above chart, the function calling procedure can be described as following steps:
+According to the struct of stack frame in above chart, the function calling procedure can be described as several steps as follows:
-1. Calling function push the parameters on the stack.
+1. Calling function pushes the parameters on the stack.
 If there is no parameter, this step can be skipped.
 2. Push the first instruction after the function calling onto the stack which is actually the return address.
 3. Jump to the start address of the called function and execute.
 4. Called function preserves the start  address in %rbp register.
 5. Preserve the value in %rsp register to %rbp register, so that %rbp register can point to the stack frame's start address of the called function.
 6. Push the called function's register on the stack.
 This is optional.

 Step 2 and 3 actually belong to `call` instruction.
-In addition, step 4 and step 5 can be described in assembly instruction as following:
+In addition, step 4 and step 5 can be described in assembly instruction as follows:

 ```
 TestDemo`-[ViewController viewDidLoad]: